A Look At Vijay Singh's Net Worth And Career Highlights

 View this post on Instagram

-Over the years, Vijay Singh has had several brand endorsement deals which have greatly contributed to his overall wealth.
+Over the years, Vijay Singh has had several brand endorsements which have greatly contributed to his overall wealth.
 The most prominent of them is a deal with golfing equipment manufacturer Cleveland Golf.
 Singh has had a contract for equipment with them since 2000.
-Vijay Singh has often been spotted using the Cleveland Launcher ’09 driver and fairway woods, CG Tour irons, and CG12 wedges.
+He has often been spotted using the Cleveland Launcher ’09 driver and fairway woods, CG Tour irons, and CG12 wedges.

 In 2014, Vijay Singh had an endorsement deal with another golfing equipment manufacturer, Hopkins Golf.
-According to the terms of the contract, Singh sported the logo of Hopkins Golf on his hat, carry a staff bag made by Hopkins Golf and play with the company’s wedges.
+According to the terms of the contract, Singh sported the logo of Hopkins Golf on his hat, carried a staff bag made by Hopkins Golf and even played with the company’s wedges.

-Southwest Greens, a company specialising in premium synthetic, sand-filled golf greens, had an endorsement deal with Vijay Singh.
-The Fijian golfer joined other golfers like Justin Rose, Jim Furyk and Sergio Garcia as ambassadors for Southwest Greens.
+Southwest Greens, a company specialising in premium synthetic, sand-filled golf greens, had an endorsement deal with Vijay Singh as well.
+The Fijian golfer joined other golfers like Justin Rose, Jim Furyk and Sergio Garcia by becoming an ambassador for Southwest Greens.

 A look at Vijay Singh’s impressive assets

-Vijay Singh is the owner of a luxurious residence in Ponte Verda Beach, Florida that is close to the PGA Tour headquarters.
+Vijay Singh is the owner of a luxurious residence in Ponte Vedra Beach, Florida that is close to the PGA Tour headquarters.
 He also owns a lavish condo in New York’s Lincoln Square.

 In 2022, Vijay Singh put his mansion in Hawaii up for sale.
 The mansion, with an ocean view on the front, was worth around USD 23 million when Singh decided to sell it.

 Apart from houses, Vijay Singh is fond of luxury cars, as is evident from his collection.
-From what we know, Singh is the owner of a Rolls-Royce Ghost and two BMW SUVs, the X5 and the X6, among other cars in his garage.
+From what we know, Singh’s fancy collection includes a Rolls-Royce Ghost and two BMW SUVs, the X5 and the X6, among other luxurious cars.

 Rory McIlroy’s Net Worth: His Career Earnings, Fancy Watches And Other Expensive Assets